Loan Agreement: Definition, When To Use, Key Terms

 Depending on the loan and its purpose, the borrower and/or lender can either be a corporation or an individual.

-Important Legal Terms Found in Loan Agreements
+Key Terms for Loan Agreements

 Some of the key terms you should know and understand are:

-- Entire agreement clause: This clause means that the final agreement supersedes any previous written or oral agreements that were made during negotiations.
+- Entire Agreement Clause: This clause means that the final agreement supersedes any previous written or oral agreements that were made during negotiations.

-- Severability clause: The severability clause states that the contract's terms function independently, meaning the other conditions are still enforceable even if part of the contract is deemed unenforceable.
+- Severability Clause: The severability clause states that the contract's terms function independently, meaning the other conditions are still enforceable even if part of the contract is deemed unenforceable.

-- Choice of law: This determines which state or jurisdiction's laws will govern the agreement.
+- Choice of Law: This determines which state or jurisdiction's laws will govern the agreement.

 It is in the best interest of both borrowers and lenders to obtain a clear and legally binding agreement regarding the details of the transaction.
 Regardless of whether the loan is between friends, family, or major corporations, when you take the time to develop a comprehensive loan agreement, you end up avoiding plenty of frustration in the future.